 - Preheat oven to 400 degrees.

 - Heat butter with oil over medium-high heat; cook mushrooms and onions, stirring occasionally, for about 8 minutes or until liquid has evaporated.
 Add apple and carrot, cook for 1 minute more.
-Remove from head.
+Remove from heat.
 Add bread crumbs, parsley, thyme, sage, salt and pepper.

 - Cut each tenderloin lengthwise halfway through, and open like a book.
 Place between plastic wrap and pound to generous 1/4 inch thickness.